 Meet stratum corneum’s good friend – Ceramide

-To maintain a well moisturised skin, the stratum corneum layer contains tiny molecules called ceramide.
+To maintain a well-moisturised skin, the stratum corneum layer contains tiny molecules called ceramide.
 It is a lipid (a group of naturally occurring molecules) that fills the gaps in between the cells and is able to attract therefore helps retain moisture.
 It looks something like this:

 What protects your baby’s skin?

 There are two main natural substances that help protect babies’ sensitive skin, says Dr Mark Koh, Head and Consultant of Dermatology Services at KK Women’s and Children’s Hospital.
 “Vernix, a layer of white creamy substance, provides a waterproof layer to the skin in the unborn baby and helps the maturation of the skin.
 At birth, Vernix acts as a lubricant and protects from bacteria outside the womb.
-Ceramide acts more as a barrier to help skin remain moist and supple.”
+Ceramide acts more as a barrier to help the skin remain moist and supple.”

-However, as a baby’s skin thickness is 1/3 thinner as compared to adult’s skin, a baby’s skin barrier function is immature to fully manage on its own.
+However, as a baby’s skin thickness is 1/3 thinner as compared to an adult’s skin, a baby’s skin barrier function is immature to fully manage on its own.
 Hence, it’s important for parents to take good care of their baby’s skin.
 Here are useful pointers to note for parents from Dr Koh.